Circle Roles: MC and Stage Manager

 • We sing an opening chant.

 • And away we go!
-The MC minds the energy for the next two hours, subtly guiding it as needed.
+The ritual leader minds the energy for the next two hours, subtly guiding it as needed.

-• Shortly after 9pm, the MC starts watching for the right moment to end the ritual.
+• Shortly after 9pm, the ritual leader starts watching for the right moment to end the ritual.

-• Then, when the energy feels right, the MC once again encourages people to circle up by holding hands.
+• When the energy feels right, the ritual leader once again encourages people to circle up by holding hands.

 • We release the directions in reverse order (spirit, earth, water, fire, air).